Summer may be losing its bloom and as it does so Autumn brings it’s own natural palette to Britain’s forests, arboretums, parks and gardens.

 Be inspired by Britain’s autumnal beauty at its best

 There are so many beautiful and interesting places to explore across the UK, from Dartmoor to the Lake District.
 There’s no need to hop on a plane when so much beauty surrounds us.
 If you looking for some inspiration, a great place to start is DK Eyewitness’ travel guide to Great Britain.
-The recently updated guide is packed with great ideas and stunning images to get you excited about a UK staycation.
+You’ll discover:

 - DK’s pick of Great Britain’s must-sees, top experiences and hidden gems, along with the best spots to eat, drink, shop and stay.

-- Detailed maps and walks which make navigating the island easy
+- Detailed maps and walks make navigating the island easy.

 - Easy-to-follow itineraries